-Gone But Not Forgotten – Weird & Wonderful That Don’t Exist In Tahoe Anymore… But Still Remembered
+Gone But Not Forgotten – Weird & Wonderful Things That Don’t Exist In Tahoe Anymore… But Are Still Remembered

 Let’s be upfront.
 There’s A LOT to see, do, and love in Lake Tahoe.
 A veritable Sierra snowstorm of options to choose from any time of year you visit.
 But like many other places, the region is always evolving and changing.
 This list is a nod to those places that don’t exist in Tahoe anymore but are remembered fondly.

 Harveys Top Of The Wheel

 Harveys Wagon Wheel Casino started as a family run business in 1944 with one room, a six-stool lunch counter, and a few slot machines and blackjack tables.
 Through hard-work and a booming business model, in 1963 they built the first high rise in Tahoe.
 The new resort featured 197 rooms, a host of new table games, and a Polynesian restaurant called “Top Of The Wheel.”
 To get to the restaurant, visitors would take an all-glass elevator, providing views of the surrounding region.
 The Tiki-themed restaurant was decorated by Eli Hedley.
 That's the same artist who designed Tiki shops at Disneyland and a host of other Tiki-themed spots across the country.